virtualSharif/goeuro/README.md

-GoEuroTest Java Developer -- Solution By : Sharif Malik
+GoEuroTest Java Developer -- By: Sharif Malik
 ============================
 Note : Solution is solved using
 i.
 Spring Tool Suite,